 So, why a marketing campaign?
 Most good marketing campaigns let their target market know about their goods and services so that they can increase brand awareness and market share.
 So how does this compare to a job search?
 I think that some of the basics are exactly the same.
-Your product is your skills and experience, you must let your target market know that you exist otherwise how would they know to hire you?
-But marketing is much more complicated that just letting your target market know of your product, it must be done in the right way with the right tools.
+Your products are your skills and experience; you must let your target market know that you exist otherwise how would they know to hire you?
+But marketing your resume is much more complicated than just letting your target market know of your product, it must be done in the right way with the right tools.

-So too is your job search and, in this case, your marketing toolkit includes:
+In this case, your job search marketing toolkit includes:

 - Cover letters